needle-mirror/com.unity.xr.management/Documentation~/Provider.md

 An **XRLoader** is simply a **ScriptableObject** and as such, the user is able to create and instance (or more if they want) of the loader.
 Each **XRLoader** subclass defines the subsystems and their load order and is responsible for managing the set of subsystems they require.

-A user will add all the **XRLoaders** instances they created to the Loaders property on the **XRManager**, arranging them in the load order that they desire.
+A user will add all the **XRLoaders** instances they created to the Loaders property on the **XRManagerSettings**, arranging them in the load order that they desire.

-When asked to initialize, **XRManager** will call each **XRLoader** instance it has a reference to in the order it has and attempt to initialize each one.
+When asked to initialize, **XRManagerSettings** will call each **XRLoader** instance it has a reference to in the order it has and attempt to initialize each one.
 The first loader that succeeds initialization becomes the active loader and all further attempts to initialize are stopped.
-From this point the user can ask for the static **XRManager.ActiveLoader** instance to get access to the active loader.
+From this point the user can ask for the static **XRManagerSettings.ActiveLoader** instance to get access to the active loader.
 If initialization fails for all loaders, **ActiveLoader** is set to null.

 Scene based Automatic lifecycle management hooks into the following **MonoBehaviour** callback points: